IliaZubov/Data-Modeling/README.md

 <b>A fully denormalized version would simplify some queries but would introduce major risks, including inconsistency, storage inefficiency, harder updates, and significantly more complex application logic.</b>

 <H2>Exercise 3</H2>
-<b>SCD Type 2 is used when the system must keep a full history of changes to an attribute over time —</b>
+1.<b>SCD Type 2 is used when the system must keep a full history of changes to an attribute over time —</b>

-Customers can move between loyalty levels (Bronze → Silver → Gold, or downgrade).
+  * Customers can move between loyalty levels (Bronze → Silver → Gold, or downgrade).
-Each loyalty tier is valid only for a specific time period.
+  * Each loyalty tier is valid only for a specific time period.
-We must retain past loyalty levels for accurate reporting and historical analysis.
+  * We must retain past loyalty levels for accurate reporting and historical analysis.

 <img width="2151" height="791" alt="Data Model drawio (6)" src="https://github.com/user-attachments/assets/b7531dab-88cd-46be-8c6e-f5c7489cc89e" />